benjaminyjr17/24S2-CS2400-Regression-Analysis/README.md

 # CS2400 Individual Assignment: Multiple and Polynomial Regression Analysis of Death Rate Determinants

 ## Overview
 This repository contains a comprehensive statistical analysis of death rate determinants using multiple and polynomial regression techniques.
-This analysis was completed as part of the CS2400 Individual Assignment at Nanyang Technological University (March 2025).
+This analysis was completed as part of the CS2400 Individual Assignment at Nanyang Technological University (31 March 2025).

 ## Project Links
 •	[GitHub Repo](https://github.com/benjaminyjr17/CS2400-Regression-Analysis.git)